 - a blood test to look for antibodies to T. pallidum

 - imaging scans of the brain

-- spinal tap to test cerebrospinal fluid (CSF)
+- a lumbar puncture, also called a spinal tap, to test cerebrospinal fluid (CSF)

-If you are allergic to penicillin, alternative antibiotics are available.
+If you’re allergic to penicillin, alternative antibiotics are available.

 - brain swelling

-If left untreated, syphilitic meningitis can quickly progress and cause death.
-It can cause brain and heart damage that can lead to stroke and seizures.
-Do not ignore your symptoms—death may occur only a few days after symptoms appear.
+If it’s left untreated, syphilitic meningitis can quickly progress and cause serious medical complications, such as brain damage that can lead to stroke and seizures.
+It can even lead to death.